Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Augmented Lagrangian-based preconditioning

 In practice, the action of $\mathcal{P}_{\gamma}^{-1}$ is given by

 where $\mathsf{I}_{n+m}$ and $\mathsf{I}_\ell$ are identity matrices of size $n+m$ and $l$, respectively.
 The last identity implies that the application of the preconditioner to a vector requires one solve with $\mathsf{W}$, and one solve with the augmented term $\mathsf{{A_\gamma}}$.
-The solve with $\mathsf{A_\gamma}$ does not need to be exact, and can be approximated by an inner iteration with a loose tolerance (e.g., $10^{-2}$), which is usually sufficient to keep the number of outer iterations low when combined with (flexible) GMRES.
+The solve with $\mathsf{A_\gamma}$ does not need to be exact and can be approximated by an inner iteration with a loose tolerance (e.g., $10^{-2}$), which is usually sufficient to keep the number of outer iterations low when combined with (flexible) GMRES.
 Nevertheless, this step can still be challenging due to the large kernel of $\mathsf{B^T W^{-1} B}$.
-In addition, increasing $\gamma$ leads to a growth in the condition number of $\mathsf{A_\gamma}$, which may affect the convergence of iterative solvers.
-Strategies to overcome this issue are discussed in Section~\ref{sec:modified_prec}, where we consider some alternatives which can provide cheaper, inexact approximations.
-For now, we proceed with the \emph{ideal} preconditioner in~\eqref{eqn:precAL}.
-The inner iteration for the augmented block must therefore be preconditioned; however, several preconditioning strategies rely on the explicit assembly of the augmented term $\mathsf{A}_\gamma$, leading to substantial memory and computational overhead, primarily due to the loss of sparsity.
+Increasing $\gamma$ leads to a larger condition number of $\mathsf{A_\gamma}$, owing to the increasing weight of the positive semidefinite augmentation term $\mathsf{B^T W^{-1}B}$, which may adversely affect the convergence of iterative solvers.
+In particular, the asymptotic deterioration for large $\gamma$ is consistent with the result of Fortin and Glowinski~\cite{FortinAL}, who prove that the condition number of the augmented block grows asymptotically \emph{linearly} with the augmentation parameter.
+Conversely, for sufficiently small positive values of $\gamma$, the augmentation is too weak to effectively regularize the singular (2,2)-block, so the condition number remains large because of the singularity of $\widetilde{\mathsf{A}}$.
+Hence, the condition number of $\mathsf{A_\gamma}$ is expected to attain a minimum for a certain value of $\gamma$.
+This value, however, does not necessarily yield the best overall performance of the preconditioner if the spectrum of the preconditioned system is not sufficiently clustered.
+Consequently, the choice of $\gamma$ requires balancing the cost of the inner solves against the number of outer iterations.
+As we will see in Section~\ref{sec:spectral_ideal}, $\gamma$ appears to be essentially independent of the mesh size.
+Therefore, a suitable value can be determined inexpensively on small-scale problems and subsequently reused for large-scale computations without any additional tuning effort.
+Indeed, the numerical experiments reported in Section~\ref{subsec:ideal_validation} show that a single choice of $\gamma$ is consistently effective across all refinement levels.